 Updated: Jun 22

-Last year we produced a checklist to help independent musicians promote their music more effectively.
+Last year we produced a checklist to help indie musicians promote music more effectively.
 With changes to Facebook Ads and Apple Privacy Laws, we have updated our guide.

 1. Write, record and produce the highest quality music.